petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/tailored-solution-highlights.md

   * Supplier Portals
   * Partner Portals
   * Modern Intranets
-* Different business problems utilize different sets of Liferay out-of-the-box capabilities
+* Different business problems use different sets of Liferay out-of-the-box capabilities
-* Success Stories are available for each Horizontal Solution
+* Success stories are available for each horizontal solution

 ## Background

-This module provides more detail regarding the most common horizontal solutions for Liferay, and explores the OOTB capabilities utilized by these solutions.
+Here you'll learn about the most common horizontal solutions for Liferay, along with the OOTB capabilities utilized by these solutions.

-A key success story is provided for each horizontal solution to provide a better understanding of how various capabilities of Liferay are being used by these different solutions.
+With each horizontal solution appears a key success story to show how different solutions use Liferay's capabilities.

-Completion of this module equips the learner with inspirational examples of delivered solutions on top of the Liferay platform in order to discuss endless possibilities with a prospect.
-This learning helps to paint a picture for the buyer of not just what they need now, but also for years to come.
+When finished, you'll have discovered several examples of Liferay platform-delivered solutions to inspire endless possibilities with a prospect.
+You can help paint a picture for the buyer not only of what they need now, but also for the future.

 ```{note}
 * View the [recording](/web/guest/d/sa1-1-liferay-tailored-solution-highlights) from the live workshop of this module.
 * Download the [PDF](/documents/d/guest/sa1-1-liferay-tailored-solution-highlights-pdf) of the presentation used in the live workshop.
 ```
-View the recording from the live workshop of this module.
-Download the PDF of the presentation used in the live workshop.

 ## Horizontal Solutions

-Liferay with its legacy of being a horizontal portal solves many business use cases across multiple industries.
-Some of the common horizontal solutions are:
+Liferay's horizontal portal legacy solves many business use cases across multiple industries.
+Some of the common horizontal solutions are

 * Customer Portals
 * Digital Commerce Sites